yodrew/darkroomretreat/manuscript/notes.md

 I present my idea in layers: immediately in simple form, then in detail and in different aspects.
 The more you read, the deeper your understanding.

 Every word of this book contributes to this.
 Read the blurb and appendices in addition to the numbered chapters.
-Possible exceptions are lists of verbal instructions in the _make_ chapters (IKEA-like assembly instructions to come) and sections following the _faq_.
+Possible exceptions are lists of verbal instructions in the _make_ chapters (IKEA-like assembly instructions to come) and pages following the _faq_.